 How To Clay Bar a Car

-- Squeeze a portion of the clay until it’s pliable and able to be formed into a small disc with a little less than an inch depth.
+- Squeeze a portion of the clay until it’s pliable and able to be formed into a small disc with a little less than 1 inch depth.

 - Spray the lubricant over your first section until saturated.

 - Slide the clay disc up and down over the lubricated section.
-Never clay bar in a circular motion.
+Never use a clay bar in a circular motion.

 - Continue until the area has been completed.

 - Wipe down the exterior with a microfiber towel.

 - Before moving onto the next section, check the clay for contaminants.
 If there are too many, fold the clay disc in half and reform into a new disc.

 - Repeat the process for the rest of the car.

 - Pop the hood.

 - Rinse the engine bay using a hose or, if available, a power washer.